-c) if the network wants to inform the UE that it is deregistered over 3GPP access, non-3GPP access, or both when the UE is registered in the same PLMN over both accesses.
+c) if the network wants to inform the UE that it is deregistered over both 3GPP access and non-3GPP access when the UE is registered in the same PLMN over both accesses.

 If the de-registration procedure is triggered due to USIM removal, the UE shall indicate "switch off" in the de-registration type IE.